WHAT IS A HISTORICAL RECOUNT TEXT?

 As well as showing the order of events, connectives can also reveal the relationship between events.
 For example:

 - As a result of

 - As a consequence

-The writer will need to describe events in sufficient detail for the reader to understand what has happened.
+The writer must describe events in sufficient detail for the reader to understand what happened.
 Vagueness is the enemy of precise communication.

 Practical Tip #2

 Instruct your students to develop a checklist of the features above.
-They can then use this to help during the writing process and also to check their work in the editing process.
+They can then use this to help during the writing process and check their work in the editing process.

 The Research Phase